 - Change in due date: If your payday has changed or you simply need another week or two each month to make the cash available, a new due date may be the right move.

-- Alter your payment schedule.
-To keep you from defaulting, your lender may be willing to create a payment plan that suits your needs.
+- Payment schedule modification: To keep you from defaulting, your lender may be willing to create a payment plan that suits your needs.
 For example, it could extend your loan term so your monthly payments are lower, break your payments into smaller biweekly chunks or let you pay off missed payments over time.